ekernf01/perturbation_data/README.md

 This is a collection of uniformly formatted perturbation datasets, accompanied by the code used to acquire and clean the data.
 This part of our [benchmarking project](https://github.com/ekernf01/perturbation_benchmarking).
 These data all measure the transcriptome, and every test dataset includes measurements after a genetic knockout or knockdown or overexpression experiment.
-These datasets are all from human cells.
-The main differences among these datasets are the cell type, data type (e.g. microarray vs scRNA-seq), and scale (dozens to thousands of perturbations).
+These datasets are mostly from human cells, with some mouse, zebrafish, or simulated data.
+The main differences among these datasets are the cell type, data type (e.g. microarray vs scRNA-seq), scale (dozens to thousands of perturbations), and presence/absence of time-series data.

 ### Installation and usage